egomezsumma/bootcamp-workshop/Module-02/README.md

 # Module 02 - Using MongoDB

-We will learn in these labs how to store documents in mongodb and query collections.
+In this module you will learn in these labs how to store documents in mongodb and query collections.

 ## Excercise 01